CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 #### NET.1.1.A7 Protection of sensitive information

 Protective information MUST be transmitted over state-of-the-art secure protocols if it is not communicated over trusted dedicated network segments (eg, within the management network).
-If such protocols can not be used, MUST be adequately encrypted and authenticated according to the state of the art (see NET.3.3 * VPN). *
+If such protocols can not be used, they MUST be adequately encrypted and authenticated according to the state of the art (see NET.3.3 * VPN). *

 #### NET.1.1.A8 Basic protection of Internet access